-- The comments: this option corresponds to the comments (//)
+- Comments: this option corresponds to the comments (//)

-- The strings: this option corresponds to the static character strings, between quotes.
+- Strings: this option corresponds to the static character strings, between quotes.

-- The multilingual strings: this option corresponds to the translated strings (for a multilingual project).
+- Multilingual strings: this option corresponds to the translated strings (for a multilingual project).

 - on the UI: you can take into account or ignore:

-- The controls: this option corresponds to the controls found in the window, in the page, in the report, ...
+- Controls: this option corresponds to the controls found in the window, in the page, in the report, ...

-- The links: this option corresponds to the analysis links (integrity constraints)
+- Links: this option corresponds to the analysis links (integrity constraints)

-- The multilingual properties: this option corresponds to the multilingual characteristics (for a multilingual project)
+- Multilingual properties: this option corresponds to the multilingual characteristics (for a multilingual project)

-- The files and the items: this option corresponds to the files described in the analysis, to the description of each file and to the description of items.
+- Files and items: this option corresponds to the files described in the analysis, to the description of each file and to the description of items.

-- The dependencies: this option corresponds to all the objects associated with the project such as the images for example.
+- Dependencies: this option corresponds to all the objects associated with the project such as the images for example.

 - on the languages: Used to select the languages in which the search will be performed for a multilingual project.

-Sought text: using wildcard characters :?, *, - (wildcard)
+Searched text: special and wildcard characters :?, *, - (wildcard)

 - The "?" character is used to replace any other character at the location where it was used.
 Several "?" characters can be used in the same search.
-This wildcard character can be used at any location in the sought word.
+This wildcard character can be used anywhere in the searched word.

-For example, LOUI? will be used to find LOUIS as well as LOUIX.
+For example, LOUI? can be used to find LOUIS as well as LOUIX.

 - The * character is used to replace one or more characters.
-This wildcard character can be used at any location in the sought word.
+This wildcard character can be used anywhere in the searched word.

-- LOUI* allows you to find both LOUIS and LOUISE, ...
+- LOUI* allows you to find LOUIS and LOUISE, etc.

-- Customer.* = allows you to search for all wage type assignments of the data file Client.
+- Customer.* = is used to find all the assignments of items in the Customer data file.

 - The - character (minus) is used to exclude words from the search.
 In this case, the word must be preceded by the minus sign -.